bdog2112/blixamo/README.md

 How do you get to the Action Editor?
 Go to the "Animation" workspace.
 Then, click on "Dope Sheet" and select "Action Editor" from the popup list.

-**REQUIREMENTS**
+## REQUIREMENTS

 This addon has been tested in Blender 3.6.1 and 4.5.

-**HOW TO INSTALL:**
+## HOW TO INSTALL:

 Click the green "Code" button at the top center of the page and choose "Download ZIP".
-Alternatively, Navigate to "Releases>Tags" in the right-hand panel and download the zip file for the latest tag. **THEN**, extract "blixamo_import_helper.py" to your desktop.
+Alternatively, navigate to "Releases>Tags" in the right-hand panel and download the zip file for the latest tag. **THEN**, extract "blixamo_import_helper.py" to your desktop.
 Next, open Blender, go to "Settings>Add-ons" and...

 In older versions of Blender, simply click "Install" and install the file from your desktop.